siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 ![boot-fuses](https://farm6.staticflickr.com/5557/14660500899_fd6205cbe7_b.jpg)

 Close the programming dialog box.
 This is necessary to release the USB port so it can be connected to Coolterm.<br><br>
-**Verify programming is OK - the red TX LED should cycle at about 1 Hz.**
+**Verify programming is OK - the red TX LED on the board should be lit and will begin to cycle at about 1 Hz.**

 ##Test the Motors
 Gentlemen, start your Coolterm.

 * Select the Options menu and Re-Scan Serial Ports
 * In the drop-down menu you should see a port labeled usbmodem001
 * Select it

 Don't worry about baud rates or other settings.
 These are handled natively by USB, which should connect at 12 Mbps.<br><br>
-If you see something like usbmodemfa12121 then try the following:
+If you see something other than usbmodem001 (like usbmodemfa12121) then try the following:
-* Power cycle the board and rescan.
-Please note this condition in testing notes for this board.
+* Power cycle the board and rescan
-* If that doesn't work check the GPNVM bits to make sure it's booting from Flash, Bank 0.
+* If that doesn't work check the GPNVM bits to make sure it's booting from Flash, Bank 0
+* Please note this condition in testing notes for this board

 ![rescan-ports](https://farm3.staticflickr.com/2919/14606961019_465d4811c4_b.jpg)

 * Select the Terminal window
 * Set to LINE mode
 * Set to CR

 ![transmit](https://farm6.staticflickr.com/5555/14606959559_128d4b7fda_b.jpg)

-Connect to the board.
+* Connect to the board

 ![connect to board](https://farm6.staticflickr.com/5587/14607097897_2271207ae0_b.jpg)

-Confirm startup string.
+* Confirm startup string.
 You should see something like this in the terminal window

 ![startup string](https://farm3.staticflickr.com/2899/14770612536_398eb602f0_b.jpg)

-Enter The following Gcode sequence and look for proper motor movement.
-The test file is on the mac Desktop as `Test Pattern.txt` or `Test Pattern.gcode`
+* Enter The following Gcode sequence and look for proper motor movement.
+* The test file is on the mac Desktop as `Test Pattern.txt` or `Test Pattern.gcode`
 <pre>
 G0 X20
 Y20